mmister411/salvationelements/salvationelements.md

       - Decontamination is impermanent like the oil of a burning lamp and needs to be tended (Matthew 25:1–13)
     - Alert:
       - Soulical Cleanliness is sensitive to holy Fear of the Lord (Proverbs 8:13, Proverbs 16:6) and not grieving or quenching the Holy Spirit (Ephesians 4:30, 1 Thessalonians 5:19)
-      - Soulical contamination is relative to each person with some dangers being universal such as but not limited to unforgiveness, drinking blood or mixing Jesus with other spirituality, especially occultism or mystery religion ().
+      - Soulical contamination is relative to each person with some dangers being universal such as but not limited to unforgiveness, drinking blood or mixing Jesus with other spirituality, especially occultism or mystery religion (Acts 15:20, 29; 21:25; 1 Corinthians 10:20-21; 2 Corinthians 6:14-17; Deuteronomy 18:9-12).
 - Fear of the Lord
   - **A.K.A. / Associated With / What is Meant By:**
     - Walking in the Spirit & Not the Flesh (Galatians 5:16-17, Romans 8:4)